 Nor is the County's dismissal of the past practice evidence determinative.
 Glynn's testimony that he could see no contractual basis for any practice is tenuous.
-His testimony, viewed against the December 4 letter, affords some support for the Association's assertion that the parties shared a view of how to administer Section 10.03 of the Overall Agreement.
+His testimony, viewed against the November 6 letter, affords some support for the Association's assertion that the parties shared a view of how to administer Section 10.03 of the Overall Agreement.
 That letter renounces a practice in reference to "Section 9.02".
-The language quoted in the December 4 letter as Section 9.02 is that of Section 10.01 of the Overall Agreement submitted into evidence as Joint Exhibit 1.
+The language quoted in the November 6 letter as Section 9.02 is that of Section 10.01 of the Overall Agreement submitted into evidence as Joint Exhibit 1.
 More to the point, Glynn's letter notifies the Association that the County intended "to apply" the "hours worked" reference "exactly as written."
-The "exactly as written" demands that "hours worked" be restricted to "hours actually worked" rather than to "hours in pay status", such as vacation or sick leave.
-This view is not reconcilable to the assertion later in the December 4 letter that the reference in Section 10.03 to "hours actually worked" is a reference to something other than hours physically worked.
+The "exactly as written" demands that "hours worked" be restricted to hours actually worked rather than to hours in pay status, such as vacation or sick leave.
+This view is not reconcilable to the assertion later in the November 6 letter that the reference in Section 10.03 to "hours actually worked" is a reference to something other than hours physically worked.
 Glynn's assertion that "hours actually worked" in Section 10.03 is sufficiently ambiguous to be read as "normal scheduled hours" rather than as "hours actually worked" is not reconcilable to his reading of the "hours worked" reference of Section 10.01.
 His reading of "hours worked" regarding Section 10.01 is consistent with the Association's reading of Section 10.03 as well as Rusch's action regarding Meyers' time card.
-This underscores rather than undermines the Association's assertion of a practice clarifying the terms of Article X. The significance of this point should not, however, be overstated.
-The December 4 letter's repudiation of practice regarding "hours worked" appears to repudiate a practice clarifying contract language.
+This underscores rather than undermines the

+Association's assertion of a practice clarifying the terms of Article X. The significance of this point should not, however, be overstated.
+The November 6 letter's repudiation of practice regarding "hours worked" appears to repudiate a practice clarifying contract language.
 The silence of the record on an Association response is difficult to square with the Association's response regarding the practice it asserts to underlie Section 10.03.
 In sum, the evidence affords solid, but not determinative, evidence of a binding past practice.

 Evidence of bargaining history must be assessed against this background.
-While Glynn's December 4 letter afforded the Association internally inconsistent views on how to construe contractual references to "hours worked", it was unequivocal regarding the impact of the County's proposal to create Section 10.07 of the 2007 agreement.
+While Glynn's November 6 letter afforded the Association internally inconsistent views on how to construe contractual references to "hours worked", it was unequivocal regarding the impact of the County's proposal to create Section 10.07 of the 2007-08 agreement.
 Glynn's testimony that he consistently linked Section 10.07 to the payment of holiday overtime stands unrebutted.
-This establishes clarity regarding the County's intent to disavow past practice and to contractually alter future payment of "overtime on overtime."
-Establishment of Association agreement to this clearly stated intent is more problematic.
-Wendling's testimony indicates Glynn "probably" linked the anti-pyramiding proposal to overtime payment, and the face-to-face bargaining between the County and the CCDSA unit was more lengthy and detailed than with the CCC unit.
+This establishes the clarity of the County's intent to disavow past practice and to contractually alter future payment of "overtime on overtime."